Close Search

 For specific units, seasons, and dates please consult the regulations.

 Nevada has one of the earliest archery seasons in the West.
 It’s a great time to be chasing velvet bucks.
-Most units’ seasons start out with a month-long archery hunt that begins August 10th followed by a three-week muzzleloader season that runs into October.
+Most units’ seasons start out with an August-only archery hunt that begins August 10th followed by a three-week muzzleloader season that runs into October.
 Several units have split rifle hunts (early and late) and two-week seasons, with some exceptions.
-Most of the northwest units have an extended month-long season from October 5th to November 5th to allow hunters more opportunity to harvest in units that have lower deer densities.
+Most of the northwest units have an extended month-long season from October 5th to November 5th to allow hunters the opportunity to harvest in units that have lower deer densities.
 Units 101-109 and 171-173 have three different rifle seasons.
-There are quite a few other units with different season dates than the normal ones, which allows some premium hunt dates for all weapons.
+Then there are a few other units with different season dates than the norm in the state, which allows some premium hunter tags for all weapons.
 The wide variety of hunts offered during different times of the year provides plenty of opportunities to fit a hunt into your schedule.

 Nevada’s deer population, like all other states, is tied to suitable habitat.
-With the dry, arid climate that encompasses much of the state, it’s understandable that deer densities are not as high as other western states.
-On top of that Nevada deer have to compete with wild mustangs that are completely overpopulated throughout the entire state.
-Even in Nevada’s top units, mature bucks can be difficult to find, so prepare for a long hunt regardless of the trophy potential of that unit and know that a great buck can come from almost any unit in the state.
+With the dry air, and limited access to much of the state, it’s understandable that deer densities are not as high as other western states.
+Even in Nevada’s top units, mature bucks can be difficult to find, so prepare for a long hunt that requires a lot of effort.

 If you draw a tag and want to talk about doing the hunt yourself or want help choosing an outfitter, give us a call.
 We work with the best deer outfitters in Nevada.